 From Sentinel Pass, you can see the incredible mountains of the Valley of the Ten Peaks standing guard over the huge larch forest you just hiked through.
 And, on the other side of the pass you can see the Grand Sentinel, a massive quartzite pinnacle jutting out of the rocky slope, overlooking Paradise Valley below.

 The Larch Valley hike is one of the most sought-after hikes in Banff National Park, but it takes some pre-planning to get there.
-Do not count on getting a spot in the Moraine Lake parking lot – the road is now closed to the public.
+Do not count on getting a spot in the Moraine Lake parking lot as the road is closed to the public.
 Instead, you’ll need to read more about getting to Moraine Lake, which often requires taking a shuttle to Moraine Lake.

 Once you’ve figured out how to get to Moraine Lake (trust us, it’s worth the effort!), then learn more about why this we consider the Larch Valley Trail and the Sentinel Pass Trail as two of the best hikes in Banff National Park.